 There are several small towns in Russell County including Cleveland (pop.
-148), Honaker (pop.
-945), and Lebanon (pop.
-3,273), which serves as the seat of local government.
+296), Honaker (pop.
+1626), and Lebanon (pop.
+3,399), which serves as the seat of local government.
 The county lost population during the 1980’s but was the only county in the planning district to gain population during the 1990’s.
 Its location next to Washington County and its proximity to I-81 and the Tri-Cities area makes it the least isolated of the planning district’s member counties.

-TABLE 26

-POPULATION PROJECTIONS 1990-2000